 Biotechnology-Life Sciences 102

-Director and Regents Professor, M. Griswold; Senior Associate Director and Professor, M. Konkel; Associate Director for Graduate Program and Associate Professor, J. Watts; Associate Director for Undergraduate Programs and Associate Professor, E. Offerdahl; Associate Director for Alumni Relations and Clinical Associate Professor, P. Mixter; Director of PSM Program and Clinical Professor, N. McCabe; Assistant Director for Undergraduate Laboratories and Clinical Associate Professor, C. Helmick; Regents Professor, M. Smerdon; Professors, J. Alderete, R. Brosemer, T. Hassold, P. Hunt, M. Klotz (Tri-Cities), J. Oatley, J. Wyrick, L. Xun; Associate Professors, C. Cooper (Vancouver), W. Davis, L. Gloss, A. Goodman, C. Haseltine, C. Her, S. Roberts, E. Shelden, S. Sylvester (Vancouver); Assistant Professors, R. Driskell, W. Winuthayanon; Clinical Professor, M. Sanchez-Lanier; Clinical Assistant Professors, J. Hinz, M. Rolfsmeier; Instructor, J. Arneson.
+Director and Regents Professor, M. Griswold; Senior Associate Director and Professor, M. Konkel; Associate Director for Graduate Program and Associate Professor, J. MacLean; Associate Director for Undergraduate Programs and Professor, E. Offerdahl; Associate Director for Alumni Relations and Clinical Associate Professor, P. Mixter; Assistant Director for Undergraduate Laboratories and Clinical Associate Professor, C. Helmick; Regents Professor, P. Hunt; Professors, J. Alderete, W. Davis, T. Hassold, K. Hayashi, J. Oatley, J. Watts, J. Wyrick, L. Xun; Associate Professors, C. Cooper (Vancouver), L. Gloss, A. Goodman, C. Haseltine, C. Her, E. Shelden; Assistant Professors, R. Driskell, S. Duttke, H. Koehler; Clinical Professors, N. McCabe, M. Sanchez-Lanier; Clinical Assistant Professors, I. Driskell, M. Ederer, J. Hinz, S. Thomas.

 Molecular biosciences can be viewed as a dynamic continuum in which approaches derived from biology, chemistry, and physics are utilized to address the fundamental mechanisms of living things.
 The School of Molecular Biosciences (SMB) offers undergraduate majors in biochemistry, genetics and cell biology, and microbiology.
 The School of Molecular Biosciences also offers undergraduate minors in biochemistry, genetics and cell biology, microbiology, molecular biology, and pre-genetic counseling.
 Requirements for these majors and minors are detailed below.